blahcat/blahcat.github.io/content/2020-06-15-playing_with_self_reference_pml4_entry.md

 | 0x4 | System | 0x6d4000 |

 0x1aa000 for the physical address of a Gen1 (BIOS) Hyper-V VM, and 0x6d4000 for a Gen2 (UEFI).
-This seems to partially coincide with what was said in [Ricerca's article](#1) about the fact that the PML4 for System is at unrandomized physical address in most cases.
+This seems to partially coincide with what was said in Ricerca's article (see [#1](#links)) about the fact that the PML4 for System is at unrandomized physical address in most cases.
 From my limited testing the following physical addresses were found consistently (for Windows 2004 x64 with Kd):

 |      Platform       | PML4 Base |